 i. the scope of projectii. the parties involvediii. the sources of fundingiv. any provisions for intellectual propertyv. any provisions for commercial-in-confidence material

 c.
 We will require separate negotiation and written agreement with all parties before loan or exchange material may be used for commercial purposes.
 A separate Materials Transfer Agreement is required where commercial development of derivatives of herbarium specimens, and other biological material, is anticipated.

 b.
-Normally, entire holdings of taxa are not lent and borrowers are encouraged to provide a list of specimens they have seen already so that these can be excluded from the loan.
-Occasionally, a special case can be made for borrowing duplicate material.
+Normally, entire holdings of taxa are not lent and borrowers are encouraged to provide a list of specimens that they have seen already so that these can be excluded from the loan.

 c.
-Normally, representative sheets of a taxon will be withheld from a loan and retained for reference purposes; if necessary these can be borrowed when the primary loan is returned.
+Normally, a small number of representative sheets of a taxon will be retained at CANB for reference purposes; if necessary these may be available for borrowing after the primary loan is returned.

 d.
-Type specimens, material preserved in liquid, separate fruits and woodblocks, dissection cardsand other supplementary material will not be sent on loan unless specifically requested or when no other material is available.
+Type specimens, material preserved in liquid, large separate items (e.g. fruits), woodblocks, dissection cards and other supplementary material will not be sent on loan unless specifically requested or when no other material is available.

 a.
 The normal loan period is 12 months, but an extension may be granted upon written request.